 Personalized support for writing resumes and preparing for a job search

 Our financial empowerment curriculum provides an introduction to sound financial management principles.
 Our summer retreat includes finance-related sessions of broad interest, including budgeting, credit card management, and student loan debt.
-On top of this, each recipient meets at least once for one-on-one financial empowerment meetings with our financial cheerleader to review financial goals and design a plan to meet them.
+On top of this, each recipient has access to our financial cheerleader to review financial goals and design a plan to meet them.

 THE JMB AWARD COMMUNITY